 The Importance of Setting Goals

-It is no question that the road to recovery is not an easy one.
+It is no question that the road to a loved one’s recovery is not an easy one.
 It can often be uncomfortable.
 Also, it can even cause patients to feel isolated and alone, sometimes even judged.
 It is imperative that families come together and set goals for the benefit of the patient and themselves.
 The first step in doing this is becoming aware, understanding, and empathizing with those struggling to recover.

 Some goals may be as simple as coming into a private session aiming to understand and validate an addict’s pain, but some may be as difficult as rebuilding a broken home.
 There are many side effects of addiction that impact the family involved.
 For example, parental authority may not be well-received.